-The taught element of our School Direct programme at North West Learning Partnership will be delivered by outstanding and specialised trainers from our Teaching School partnership – Head teachers, Specialist Leaders in Education, experienced consultants and outstanding practitioners who are still involved in teaching.
-The majority of the training sessions delivered by North West Learning Partnership take place in our Strategic Partner schools. and the Primary PGCE is taught at LJMU.
+The taught element of our School Direct programme at North West Learning Partnership will be delivered by outstanding and specialised trainers, including – Head teachers, Specialist Leaders in Education, experienced consultants and outstanding practitioners who are still involved in teaching.
+Some of this training takes place in schools.
 Trainee teachers will spend some days training with both NWLP and LJMU.
 However, they continue to spend time in school throughout the whole programme.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
 This aspect of assessment is largely undertaken by your Professional Mentor in school and Liaison Tutor.
 Trainees will also be supported both by North West Learning Partnership and LJMU staff.
-On placement, they will undertake co-observations of your teaching and quality assure the school-based training across the Partnership.
+On placement, they will undertake co-observations of your teaching and quality assure the school-based training in our placement schools.

 The Postgraduate Certificate is assessed through 2 Modules.
 The LJMU course team and our partnership schools have worked together to ensure that the modules are both relevant and manageable.
 The Award of QTS is integral to one of these academic modules.
 You will also complete a two-part essay, which requires you to reflect on your developing classroom practice.